 New Build Developments This includes the Council developing new build homes, but it also includes collaborative working with our housing association partners to maximise all regeneration and funding opportunities Private Sector Partnerships Work with private sector partners to deliver housing solutions at scale and pace that meet the individual needs of an area Empty Homes Work with private owners across the County to bring empty homes back into use.
-We also purchase empty homes through the Land and Building Development Fund, releasing the potential of a disused asset Buying Private Sector Increase the number of homes in the Council's housing stock by Buying Private Sector Homes Increase the number of homes in the Council's housing stock by Increase the number of homes in the Council's housing stock by purchasing private sector homes for general and specialist housing Increase the number of homes in the Council's housing stock by purchasing private sector homes for general and specialist housing need e.g., assisted living schemes for learning difficulties, mental Homes Increase the number of homes in the Council's housing stock by purchasing private sector homes for general and specialist housing need e.g., assisted living schemes for learning difficulties, mental health, and older people's housing
+We also purchase empty homes through the Land and Building Development Fund, releasing the potential of a disused asset Buying Private Sector Homes Increase the number of homes in the Council's housing stock by purchasing private sector homes for general and specialist housing need e.g., assisted living schemes for learning difficulties, mental health, and older people's housing Section 106 Secure homes for low-cost home ownership through the planning system on private sector developments in line with the requirements of the Local Development Plan

-Simple Lettings

-We work with private landlords to increase the number of homes available for rent through the Council's Simple Lettings Agency by offering a range of different agreements over different terms and timescales.
+Simple Lettings We work with private landlords to increase the number of homes available for rent through the Council's Simple Lettings Agency by offering a range of different agreements over different terms and timescales.